kumarrishav/Persona-Auth/README.md

 Persona Auth is a Simple Authentication system in PHP with [Mozilla Persona](http://www.mozilla.org/en-US/persona/).

-Since Persona Only handles the Login Portion, I was tasked with Creating a Session Type handling system in PHP, to handle my users being logged in, So Challenge Accepted!
+Since Persona Only handles the Login Portion, I was tasked with Creating a Session Type handling system in PHP, to keeping my users logged in.
+Challenge Accepted!

-This is not a library, it's a simple solution.
-You can easily port or integrate this into your own website if you want and did not know how it was done.

-This script is powered by the [PHP BrowserID Class](http://tools.atto.be/browserid/) by *Guillaume*.

-Big props to him, it helped me achieve this a lot easier.

-Feel Free to send feedback, suggestions and even contribute if you want.
-If you do want to make something bigger or even add OpenId, Facebook or some alternative solutions like that, then Feel free to Fork.

 I operate all things on Github using [UNLICENSE](http://unlicense.org/) (the /care license)

 ## Usage